mficzel/NeosBestPactices/README.md

 1. Each NodeType SHOULD be defined in a dedicated yaml-file and the file-name MUST represent the namespace of the contained NodeType/s.
 This helps finding the definition of a node type and get an understanding of the existing NodeTypes by looking at the configuration folder.

 1. The namespace of the your own NodeTypes SHOULD be structured and nested.
-It is RECOMMEND to start with one of the prefixes "Document", "Content", "Mixin", "Collection" or "Constraint".
+It is RECOMMEND to start with one of the prefixes `Document`, `Content`, `Mixin`, `Collection` or `Constraint`.
-   "Document" NodeTypes inherit from Neos.Neos:Document "Content" NodeTypes inherit from Neos.Neos:Content "Collection" NodeTypes which inherit from Neos.Neos:ContentCollections "Mixin" NodeTypes are abstract and define a reusable set of properties or child nodes.
+   * `Document` NodeTypes inherit from Neos.Neos:Document
+   * `Content` NodeTypes inherit from Neos.Neos:Content
+   * `Collection` NodeTypes which inherit from Neos.Neos:ContentCollections
+   * `Mixin` NodeTypes are abstract and define a reusable set of properties or child nodes.
-   "Constraint" NodeTypes are abstract and define the allowed usage of Nodes.
+   * `Constraint` NodeTypes are abstract and define the allowed usage of Nodes.

-1. NodeType-files that modify NodeTypes from other Packages MUST have “Override” in the filename.
+1. NodeType-files that modify NodeTypes from other Packages MUST have `Override` in the filename.

-1. Sub-NodeTypes that are bound to a specific parent NodeType SHOULD have a name matching the parent, e.g. "Vendor:Content.Slider" and "Vendor:Content.Slider.Item"
+1. Sub-NodeTypes that are bound to a specific parent NodeType SHOULD have a name matching the parent, e.g. `Vendor:Content.Slider` and `Vendor:Content.Slider.Item`

 1. Properties SHOULD only be editable by a single editor – either inline or in the inspector.
 Editing the same property with different editors like inspector and inline easily causes problems when settings are only slightly off.